 , but his adherence to the Good Old Ways

 , his graciousness as a host

 , and his intelligent and erudite conversations make him seem

 like one.
-Unlike the slightly-infantilised geniuses one may see in other works, a Gentleman and a Scholar
+Unlike the slightly-infantilized geniuses one may see in other works, a Gentleman And A Scholar is always mature

 and maintains his composure.
 He is typically older, but if not, expect him to be wise beyond his years